luciusmagn/magnusi.tech/posts/huoh.md

 Neiro shook her head and declined as politely as she could.
 She felt a little cranky and wasn't in the mood for some strangers.

 Horus presented a counter-offer: "I'm paying".
-He was a pretty successful business man with a lot of coin to spare.
+He was a pretty successful businessman with a lot of coin to spare.

 An image of a wallet full of only cobwebs flashed through Neiro's mind.
-Maybe she could use a little extra money, even though she know she would be broke again quite quickly anyway.
+Maybe she could use a little extra money, even though she knew she would be broke again quite quickly anyway.
 Horus looked well kempt and didn't look to Neiro like the type to go murdering in a dark alley.

 "Okay, I will show you some places, but don't expect much.
 This city is a dangerous shithole.
 Also don't be weird."